-I haven't heard Ybo²'s 1987 EP, Hikari no Kuni, so the last of their Mellotron releases here (and, I believe, the last time they used it) is 1989's Starship, a very different album to the material they were producing all of three years earlier.
+The last of the band's Mellotron releases is 1989's Starship, a very different album to the material they were producing all of three years earlier.
 There's still a noise element lurking in the background, but by and large, this is a tuneful psychedelic album, albeit in a coming-out-of-Japanese-noise kind of way, with operatic female voices, guitar solos and digital synths a-plenty.
 (Presumably still) Kitamura on Mellotron, with some skronky string chords (are there any other kind in Ybo²land?) on the opening title track, volume pedalled-(female?) choir chords on Canon (How Long Must Singin' This Song?) and suitably worn-out strings on Worn-Out Music.

 All in all, Ybo² are pretty cracked, but if you think you can handle it, they're worth it in places, largely for the Mellotron.
-I'll return here when I track down their other two relevant releases, but as to whether or not any of these are currently available in any way, shape or form is another matter.
-I doubt it, but with Japanese stuff, you never know.
+As to whether or not any of these are currently available in any way, shape or form, I've no idea, but with Japanese stuff, you never know.

 Yes (UK) see:

 Volume, Obliteration, Transcendence (2004, 53.09) ***/TT½The Cusp of Something You Don't Understand